CBSE-summer2024/team6/README.md

 The redesign included improvements to the user interface (UI) and use experience (UX) components, such as the login and sign-up pages, and the product search results page.

 You can view our Figma design file here: [Figma File - Mart.ps App Improvement](https://www.figma.com/design/mGgneQ0Bac1BMedANecQBM/Mart.ps?node-id=69-331&t=largrcf6YktiizV6-1).

+## 🧩 Microfrontend Architecture: Kotlin and Flutter
+The chosen microfrontend architecture combines Kotlin and Flutter to leverage their respective strengths in mobile development.

+- **Kotlin** is used for native Android components, providing seamless integration with Android and strong performance.
+- **Flutter** is utilized for developing other components of the application, offering cross-platform capabilities and rich UI/UX features.

+This architecture enables modular and scalable development, allowing teams to work independently on different parts of the application.
+This promotes rapid development and simplifies maintenance.

+## 🔗 Communication Model: Publish-Subscribe (Pub-Sub) Pattern
+The communication between microfrontends is managed through a Publish-Subscribe (Pub-Sub) pattern using communication channels.

+- **Publisher:** A component that sends messages on specific topics without knowing which components will receive them.
+- **Subscriber:** Components that listen for relevant messages and react accordingly.

+This model decouples the components, ensuring that changes in one part of the application do not directly affect others.
+It enhances the robustness of the system and facilitates easy scaling or modifications.

+## 🚀 Deployment Strategy: Integration via APK
+Microfrontends are deployed and integrated into the main application through APK files.

+- Each microfrontend is developed, tested, and packaged as a separate module.
+- These modules are then combined into a single APK during the build process.

+This strategy allows each microfrontend to be updated independently, eliminating the need for a complete rebuild of the entire application.
+This approach speeds up the release cycle and simplifies the deployment process.